iyear/tdl/docs/command/tdl_download.md

   -f, --file strings      official client exported files -h, --help              help for download
   -i, --include strings   include the specified file extensions, and only judge by file name, not file MIME.
 Example: -i mp4,mp3
-      --pool int          specify the size of the DC pool (default 3) --restart           restart the last download directly
+      --restart           restart the last download directly
       --rewrite-ext       rewrite file extension according to file header MIME --skip-same         skip files with the same name(without extension) and size